 The First Night concept was created in 1976 by a group of citizens in Boston.
-The tremendous success year after year now inspires millions in over 200 cities throughout the U.S., Canada and beyond.
-First Night is a registered trademark of First Night International.
+The tremendous success year after year inspired First Night Celebrations in cities throughout the U.S. and Canada.

-Founded in 1992, First Night Monterey (FNM) was founded by Paulette Lynch and started with a group of artists and Monterey Peninsula residents who wanted a creative alternative to the traditional New Year’s Eve revelry.
-Paulette came to Monterey from the Boston area, and brought the First Night model she knew in Boston, to Monterey.
+First Night Monterey (FNM) was started by Paulette Lynch and her husband Ken Peterson in 1992, aided by a group of artists and Monterey Peninsula residents who wanted a creative alternative to the traditional New Year’s Eve revelry.
+Paulette came to Monterey from the Boston area, and brought the First Night model to Monterey.
 First Night Monterey premiered with First Night Monterey 1993 on December 31, 1992 to wide acclaim.

-First Night Monterey works in collaboration with local organizations, schools, libraries, youth, families, young adults and seniors to schowcase our culture and community through the arts.
-Professional artists lead these 30-hour workshops throughout Monterey County during the year.
+First Night Monterey works in collaboration with local organizations, schools, libraries, youth, families, young adults and seniors to showcase our culture and community through the arts.
+Professional artists lead these workshops throughout Monterey County during the year.

 We work to find ways to fully engage our students and audience and to show them how the arts enrich their lives and their communities.
 In recent years, a number of innovative collaborations brought poetry and visual arts workshops to the migrant farm worker community, free arts workshops to the people at community gatherings in Salinas, Greenfield and Gonzales, and brought eleven local arts organizations to the Celebration, offering them an unprecedented opportunity to reach new audiences and to enrich the programming at the event.
 These partners included: Arts Council for Monterey County; Artistas Unidos: Big Sur Arts Initiative; Big Sur Spirit Garden; City of Monterey; City of Salinas; Monterey History and Art Association; Monterey Museum of Art; Poder Popular, and Spector Dance.
 Read more about ArtWorks!